StarBugs-ASE/Availabook/README.md

 ## Development Overview
 1. Use [Spark Framework](http://sparkjava.com/) to create the Java web application.
-2. Use [SQLite](https://sqlite.org/) database to store all the backend data.dfasfdsafdsaf
+2. Use [SQLite](https://sqlite.org/) database to store all the backend data.
 3. Use [Jade template language](https://www.npmjs.com/package/jade) to write HTML.

 ## Completed Development